nipun24/portfolio/content/blog/generate-random-images-from-text/index.md

 ---
-title: Generate random images from text or file
+title: Generate gradient images from a text or file
 description: Learn how to generate random gradient images from any text, useful for adding feature images to blogs and much more!
 draft: false